CanDIG/federation_service/README.md

 }
 ```

-#### How to register peers
+#### How to register peer servers

-For federation to work, you will need to register both the `host` and its peers as `peers` under `config/peers.json`.
+For federation to work, you will need to register both the `host` and its peer servers as `servers` under `config/servers.json`.

 This may be confusing, as you may think that your `host` does not need to be registered.

 For example, if your host federation service is running at `http://0.0.0.0:8890`, and your first
-peer federation service is running at `http://0.0.0.0:8891`, your `peers.json` would look like this:
+peer server federation service is running at `http://0.0.0.0:8891`, your `servers.json` would look like this:

 ```
 {
-  "peers": {
+  "servers": {
     "p1": "http://ga4ghdev01.bcgsc.ca:8890/federation/search",
     "p2": "http://ga4ghdev01.bcgsc.ca:8891/federation/search"
   }